bcgov/quickstart-openshift/README.md

  - Close the issue

-## Repository Secrets

-Secrets are required to access the GitHub API and BCGov services, like OpenShift or SonarCloud.
-There are two kinds, both of which are consumed by this template.

-### Action Secrets
+## Action Secrets

-Action Secrets can be accessed at any time by GitHub Actions.
-Common uses include server addresses or low-level tokens, like for commenting on Pull Requests.
+Action Secrets are consumed by workflows, including 3rd party Actions.
+Please use Environment secrets for highly sensitive content.

-Create or manage action secrets from your Repo > Settings > Secrets > Actions.
+Manage Action Secrets from your Repo > Settings > Secrets > Actions.

-#### Required
+### Required

 **GHTOKEN**